cse110-sp21-group24/cse110-sp21-group24/README.md

 npm install
 ```

+Install the LiveServer extension and open `index.html` with LiveServer to test locally.

+Alternatively:

 Install the Firebase CLI [here](https://firebase.google.com/docs/cli#install_the_firebase_cli).

 All website files will be located in the `public` directory.
 To test locally, run: